Togo

 In August, a 21-year-old man was targeted by a group for wearing women’s clothes and having sex with men.
 They threatened to kill him and his family.
 The police responded by arresting the victim.

-In April, 53 students were expelled from a school after being suspected of being gay.
+In April, local media reported that 53 students were expelled from a school after being suspected of being gay.

 Togo criminalises same-sex sexual activity between men and between women.
 Sentences include a maximum penalty of three years’ imprisonment and a fine.